akshay-rajan/expertsystem/README.md

 - The user faces an error, in case an incompatibility occurs between the data, input and the model.
 Otherwise, the model is displayed.
 - The trained model is evaluated and the results are displayed to the user according to the model and problem type (classification / regression / clustering).

-#### 1. Basics: First Algorithm
+#### 1. First Algorithm

 - `Home` page contains a link to `Classification` ✅️
 - `Classification` contains a link to `LinearRegression` ✅️
 - In `LinearRegression`, there are fields to upload the `train set` and `test set`.
-- After submitting the form, it would take us to the next page `Results`.
+- After submitting the form, it would take us to the next page `Results`. ✅️
-- This page should display the results obtained after processing the data and building the model.
+- This page should display the results obtained after processing the data and building the model. ✅️
-The page can contain confusion matrix, f1_score, accuracy, precision, recall etc.
+- The page can contain
+    - confusion matrix
+    - f1_score
+    - accuracy
+    - precision
+    - recall etc.

 #### 2. Growth